New Shooter Info

 Other things to take into consideration when coming to a match:

 It can get hot.
 Bring sunscreen.
 Bring a hat.

 We tend to have stages where running, kneeling and going prone are common, so have a good sturdy pair of shoes, and clothes that can get dirty.

 Eye protection and ear protection are always required at USPSA matches, whether you are shooting or not.

 FOOD: Our matches generally last until 1-3PM.
 There is some food available on the range in the pro shop (small snacks & drinks) so if you are inclined, bring a lunch.
-We currently have Momma Woolf's Home cooking available on each match date.
+On occasion we have a caterer available on each match date.
 Every month brings a different meal.
 Sometimes, pulled pork, taco truck tacos, tri-tip sandwiches, grilled chicken, or baked potato bar.
 It is always a treat.
 Lunches range from $9-12 depending on the meal.
 You won't be disappointed.
 You can select to have lunch and pre-pay during match registration or pay the day of the match.

 BASIC IMPORTANT RULES: